custom-computing-ic/fastc/doc/reports/interim/report.md

 ## Kernel Simulation

-The goal for the kernel simulation model is that it should be possible to compile and run it using the standard GCC toolchain, verifying the logical correctness of the design (i.e. not accounting for hardware effects such as stalls etc.).
+The goal for the kernel simulation model is that it should be possible to compile and run MaxC designs in simulation using the standard GCC toolchain to enable verification of the logical correctness of a particular design (i.e. not accounting for hardware effects such as stalls).

 To achieve this we provide the type extensions described above as type definitions.
 Streams are modelled as pointers: `typedef float*